 Cooking a Hunk O’ Flat (HOF) or Hunk O’ Point (HOP)

-HOFs seem to be more common than HOPs.
+A whole packer brisket is a lot of meat!
+Many grocers cut up the whole brisket into smaller more manageable sizes.
+I often see cuts from the flat or point running anywhere from three to six pounds.
+I call them a HOF, for Hunk O’ Flat, or HOP for Hunk ‘O Point.
+These HOFs seem to be more common than HOPs.
 If the meat case has both, chose the HOP.
 It has more marbling in the muscle and will be more tender, flavorful, and juicy.
-If you see only flats, ask the butcher if you can order points.
+Now if you see only flats, ask the butcher if you can order points.
 HOFs are usually tough and it is hard to make them tender.
-But don’t ask your butcher for a HOF, that’s just a term you and I use.
+But don’t ask your butcher for a HOF: that’s just a term you and I use.

 My grocer usually has a number of HOFs in the three to four pound range, perfect for serving a small family.
-If you are cooking a three to four pound HOF, there is much less waste and shrinkage, so buy 1/2 pound or more for each person.
+If you are cooking a three to four pound HOF, there is much less waste and shrinkage, so buy 1/2 pound (226 g) or more for each person.

 As with anything barbecue, there is controversy surrounding brisket.
 Pitmasters disagree on several major scores: